 Martti Ahtisaari is married to Eeva Ahtisaari.
 They have a son.

 Mr. Ahtisaari was elected President of the Republic of Finland in February 1994.
 He held office from the 1st of March 1994 to the 29th of February 2000.
-Soon after leaving office Mr. Ahtisaari founded the Crisis Management Initiative (CMI).
-In 2005 Ahtisaari and CMI facilitated the peace process between the Government of Indonesia and the Free Aceh Movement.
-Between 14 November 2005 and 29 February 2008 Ahtisaari was Special Envoy to the Secretary-General of the United Nations for the future status process for Kosovo.
+Soon after leaving office, Mr. Ahtisaari founded the Crisis Management Initiative (CMI).
+On 1 May 2021, CMI transferred all its operations to the new legal structure CMI – Martti Ahtisaari Peace Foundation, which continues the work of CMI association.
+In 2005, Ahtisaari and CMI facilitated the peace process between the Government of Indonesia and the Free Aceh Movement.
+Between 14 November 2005 and 29 February 2008, Ahtisaari was Special Envoy to the Secretary-General of the United Nations for the future status process for Kosovo.
 Martti Ahtisaari was awarded the Nobel Peace Prize in 2008.

 Martti Ahtisaari was for much of his career a civil servant